 Mount Rainier National Park Wedding Permit

 When you elope at Mount Rainier National Park, you’ll need to get a wedding permit from the National Park Service.
-The application costs $250 and you should submit it at least 4 weeks before your elopement date to be sure it’ll be processed before your ceremony.
+The Special Use Permit costs $275 and needs to be submitted at least 4 weeks before your elopement date (though I recommend submitting it as soon as we have your location figured out).
 Depending on who you want to have at your elopement, you may be restricted in where you can get married.
-Though the website doesn’t specify the locations, I can help you find the best place for you to say “I do!” and even if the place you want isn’t an approved location, you can always go explore the park after you say your vows.
+At most places they only allow elopements Tuesday-Thursday now and allow less than 8 guests (though there are some exceptions).
+I help all my couples find the best place for you to say “I do!”!
+Even if the place you want isn’t an approved location, we can always go explore the park after you say your vows.

 Your marriage license has to be signed by an officiant and two witnesses.
-Your officiant can be anybody who has been ordained to be an officiant, so you can choose to hire someone or have one of your friends or family members get ordained through the Universal Life Church.
-Luckily, I’m already ordained and can do all of your legal paperwork for you!
+You can choose to hire someone or have one of your friends or family members get ordained through the Universal Life Church.
+Luckily, I’m already ordained and can do all the legal paperwork for you!

 Elopement Timelines and Things to Do When You Elope at Mount Rainier

-Choosing to elope means you’re deciding to make your wedding day all about your love – that means that you can make your elopement anything you could ever dream of!
-Whether you want to go on a long hike, spend the day relaxing just the two of you, or enjoy some time with your family, Mount Rainier National Park has plenty of gorgeous places and exciting things for you to do when you elope!
+Choosing to elope means you’re deciding to make your wedding day all about your love!
+That means that you can make your elopement anything you could ever dream of!
+Whether you want to go on a long hike, spend the day relaxing just the two of you, or enjoy some time with your family, Mount Rainier National Park has plenty of gorgeous places for you to elope.
 Here are a couple of examples of what a Mount Rainier elopement could look like!

 Mount Rainier Elopement With Family